 - ensuring the yacht completes stability tests, verified by Lloyds and MCA.

 Upon completion of the contract, according to the auction documents, the owner will make a final payment to the design firm.
 The total of that payment is €180,000 (about $189,400), with the winning bidder and the liquidator sharing it.

 We asked a CVR Global spokesperson whether one bidder or separate bidders acquired the assets.
-He indicated at least two bidders came forward for each lot, but did not elaborate further.
-We also reached out to Royal Huisman regarding the sloop in build.
+He indicated at least two bidders came forward for each lot.
+He did not elaborate, however.
+We also asked Royal Huisman about the bidder for the sloop design completion.
 The yard declined to comment.